 A known Philhellene, Hadrian had the nickname ‘Graeculus’ as a child (HA, Hadr.
 1.5) and, contrary to the norms, wore a beard associated with the Greeks.
 He spent more than half of his reign travelling around the empire, with extended periods in the East, especially in the Greek mainland and in the provinces of Asia Minor.
-By his numerous benefactions to Greek cities, his participation in the Eleusinian mysteries as well as his creation of the Panhellenion of Greek city-states, Hadrian placed himself in the heart of the Greek world.
+Hadrian placed himself in the heart of the Greek world through his numerous benefactions to Greek cities, participation in the Eleusinian mysteries, and creation of the Panhellenion of Greek city-states.

-Hadrian had strong ties with Athens and the city received particular attention through his benefactions.
-He first visited the Greek capital in AD 111/2 prior to his accession as emperor.
-While there he became an Athenian citizen and was elected archon eponymous of the city (IG II² 3286).
+Hadrian had strong ties with Athens, and the city received particular attention through his benefactions.
+He first visited the Greek capital in AD 111/2 before his accession as emperor.
+While there, he became an Athenian citizen and was elected archon eponymous of the city (IG II² 3286).
 He was also honoured with a statue in the Theatre of Dionysus on the Acropolis.
-After his accession Hadrian spent more time in Athens than in any other city except Rome, visiting again in AD 124/5, 128/9 and 131/2.
+After his accession, Hadrian spent more time in Athens than in any other city except Rome, visiting again in AD 124/5, 128/9 and 131/2.

-The show aims to present Hadrian’s philhellenism and to give visitors a unique opportunity to view exhibits which highlight his rich and enduring legacy in Greece.
+The show aims to present Hadrian’s philhellenism and give visitors a unique opportunity to view exhibits highlighting his rich and enduring legacy in Greece.
 The exhibition is a testimony to the close intellectual relationship he developed with the Greek people and his interest in a number of benefactions to Greek cities and individuals alike.

 He [Hadrian] loved the archaic style of writing, and he used to take part in debates.
 He preferred Cato to Cicero, Ennius to Vergil, Caelius to Sallust; and with the same self-assurance he expressed opinions about Homer and Plato.
 HA Hadr.
 16.6